blake-hamm/k3s-config/DEPLOY.md

 ## Core k3s tools
 Now we have a functioning k3s cluster, but set up the rest of the cluster for our homelab with argocd.
 We deploy the `core` argocd applications.
 This will stand up the following tools:
- - kube-vip for ha control plane
+ - kube-vip for ha control plane and kubernetes services (lb)
- - metallb for kubernetes services
  - vault for secrets
  - vaultwarden for passwords
  - traefik for ingress